LEARN HOW TO CROCHET + A Free eBook

 two types of crochet hooks, tapered and inline

-Currently, I use Clover Amour hooks and love them.
+Currently, I use Clover Amour hooks and and love them.
 They are incredibly comfortable to hold, compact enough to easily take with you when you are crocheting on-the-go, they are quality made and the metal tips lets the yarn slide easily.

-If you are ready to make an investment in the health of your hand, Furls Crochet has beautiful and comfortable hooks.
+Another option is Furls Crochet hooks.
 My favorites are the Candy Shop Hooks.
 They come in beautiful, bright colors and have a smooth, glossy finish.
-The Candy Shop hooks are also a bit more affordable, tooThey fit perfectly in your hand, and are made to keep your hands comfortable and relaxed.
+The Candy Shop hooks are also a bit more affordable, too.
+They fit perfectly in your hand, and are made to keep your hands comfortable and relaxed.
 The tip of the hooks are tapered for the smaller hooks, and look a bit more inline-ish for the chunkier hooks.

 Additionally, I have used these off-brand hooks with success, but they don’t hold up well over time (the handles started coming apart), so keep that in mind.